Welcome and thanks for visiting...

 4) Introducing Change of Direction

 Now that we are moving laterally in a set defensive stance position, we’ll introduce a drill that plays with a change of direction while on defense.
-The slide, backpedal, and the square drill is a drill that should be completed not only with efficiency in defensive position, but also with speed, which was lightly introduced in the last drill.
+The slide, backpedal, and square drill are drills that should be completed not only with efficiency in the defensive position but also with speed, which was lightly introduced in the last drill.
 Moving at game speed while doing this drill will teach players that playing defense in a game is not just a side-to-side effort, but something that requires sprinting to the ball, backpedaling with your hands in position on top of the lateral defensive slides.

 5) Adding Offense With The Mirror Drill